 Depending on the issue, the plumber can either clean the obstruction from the clean-out access, or from the roof.
 In any case, it takes a knowledgeable and experienced plumber equipped with modern plumbing tools to get the job done.
 Some of the most common tools used for a clogged plumbing stack include a commercial-grade electric snake auger, and a hydro sewer jet.

 Balkan Can Expertly Clear A Clogged Plumbing Stack

 The Balkan family of companies has been in the NYC plumbing industry for more than 65 years.
 Balkan’s reputation is based upon employing only professionally-trained plumbers, who are equipped with top-of-the-line plumbing equipment.
 The company meets and even exceeds the requirements to clean and handle both residential and commercial plumbing installations.
 Naturally, this includes a clogged plumbing stack.
 This is an area where typical DIY-repair-people, and an inexperienced plumber, should avoid due to the difficulty and risk involved with the job.
-It requires a good understanding of the plumbing installation to prevent recurrent issues and strict safety measures to avoid job-site accidents.
-If you need it doen right the first time, contact the Balkan Drain Team.
+It requires a good understanding of the plumbing installation to prevent recurrent issues.
+It also requires strict safety measures to avoid job-site accidents.
+If you need it done right the first time, contact the Balkan Drain Team.